axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/reference-destination-sql/_index.md

 *Description:* The list of columns that are indexed by the database to speed up searching.
 To disable indexing for the destination, include the empty `indexes()` parameter in the destination, simply omitting the `indexes` parameter will cause syslog-ng to request indexing on the default columns.

-The {{% productparam "abbrev" %}} application will create the name of indexes automaticaly with the following method:
+The {{% param "product.abbrev" %}} application will create the name of indexes automaticaly with the following method:

   - In case of MsSQL, PostgreSQL, MySQL or SQLite or (Oracle but tablename \< 30 characters): `{table}_{column}_idx`.